Measurements of the branching fractions of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$, $\Xi_{c}^{0}\to\Xi^{0}\eta$, and $\Xi_{c}^{0}\to\Xi^{0}\eta^{\prime}$ and asymmetry parameter of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$: Branching fractions for , , and

 \section{Branching fractions for $\xicz\to\xizpiz$, $\xicz\to\xizeta$, and $\xicz\to\xizetap$}

 Figure~\ref{Mintermediate} shows the $\Lambda\pim$, $\Lambda\piz$, $\gamma\gamma$, and $\pip\pim\eta$ invariant mass distributions, along with the fit results, for $\Xi^0_c$ candidates in the signal region using Belle and Belle II data.
 All event selection criteria described in Section~4 are applied, except for the candidate selection procedure and the selection on the corresponding invariant mass region or mass-constrained fit $\chi^2$.
-We perform binned EML fits to the invariant mass distributions of the intermediate $\Xi$ and $h^0$ states, where the signal probability density functions (PDFs) are parameterized using a double-Gaussian function with a common mean for the $\xim$, $\xiz$, and $\etap$ candidates, and a Crystal Ball function~\cite{cbfunction} for the $\piz$ and $\eta$ candidates.
+To illustrate the distributions of the intermediate states, we perform binned EML fits to the invariant mass distributions of the intermediate $\Xi$ and $h^0$ states, where the signal probability density functions (PDFs) are parameterized using a double-Gaussian function with a common mean for the $\xim$, $\xiz$, and $\etap$ candidates, and a Crystal Ball function~\cite{cbfunction} for the $\piz$ and $\eta$ candidates.
 The smooth combinatorial backgrounds are described with a straight line for the $\gamma\gamma$, $\eta\pi^+\pi^-$ and $\Lambda \pi^-$ distributions, and a second-order polynomial for the $\Lambda \pi^0$ distributions.
+All the parameters are allowed to float in the fits, except those for the $\etap$ signal shape, which are fixed to the values determined from simulation due to the limited size of the samples.
 The solid and dashed arrows indicate the signal and sideband regions, respectively, for $\xim$ and $\xiz$ candidates.
+We use candidates in the $\Xi^-$ or $\Xi^0$ signal regions for further analysis of signal extraction and events in the sideband regions as a rough estimation of background.

-The $\xipi$ mass distributions for $\xicz$ candidates selected as described in sec.~4 are shown in figure~\ref{Mxic02xipi}, together with the results of an unbinned EML fit.
+The $\xipi$ mass distributions for $\xicz$ candidates selected as described in sec.~4 after imposing the $\Xi^-$ signal-mass window requirements are shown in figure~\ref{Mxic02xipi}, together with the results of an unbinned EML fit.
 In the fit, the signal shape for $\xicz$ candidates is parameterized by a double-Gaussian function with a common mean and the background shape is described by a straight line.
 All signal and background parameters are floating in the fit.
 The distributions of pulls, $(N_{\rm data}-N_{\rm fit})/\sigma_{\rm data}$, are also displayed in figure~\ref{Mxic02xipi}, where $N_{\rm data}$ is the number of entries in each bin from data, $N_{\rm fit}$ is the fit result in each bin, and $\sigma_{\rm data}$ is the uncertainty on $N_{\rm data}$.
 The fitted signal yields are summarized in table~\ref{Nxic0}.

 Distributions of $\xizhz$ masses of $\xicz$ candidates reconstructed in data and selected as described in sec.~4 are shown in figure~\ref{Mxic02xi0h0Data} with the results of an unbinned EML fit overlaid.
 The fit PDF includes terms for the signal (${\mathcal F}_{\rm sig}$), broken-signal (${\mathcal F}_{\rm broken}$) and smooth background (${\mathcal F}_{\rm bkg}$) contributions: